 Example: Friends Jane and Jill go to Walgreens, where Jill dares Jane to steal a lipstick.
 Jane runs her hand over one of the lipsticks but quickly loses her nerve and takes her hand away.
 Meanwhile, a cashier overhears the exchange and alerts Las Vegas Metro that Jane has stolen a lipstick.

 Had Jane in the above example put the lipstick in her pocket and made it past the register before losing her nerve, then the D.A. might be able to convict her of petty larceny.
 In this scenario, Jane technically took the lipstick with the intent to steal it.
-The fact she had second thoughts does not negate her prior action of hiding the lipstick in her pocket with intent to keep it.
+The fact she had second thoughts does not negate her prior action of hiding the lipstick in her pocket with the intent to keep it.

 4.2.
 There was no intent to steal